hello.

 yes.

-[Andy:] ...pulling the rest of us with it.
-That as the rises so do we."
+[Andy:] ...pulling the rest of us with it. as the lark rises so do we."

 right.
 I'm unsure.

-yeah.
+[David:] yeah.
 Uhmm.
-But the ground pulls at my feet.
+But the ground at my feet.

-[Andy:] hold...hold on just a second.
-Uh but I mean what about the 7?
+hold...hold on just a second.
+Uh but I mean what about the number 7?

 [David:] did you ever that the sky is all the way to the ground?

-[David:] walking around in it.
+we're walking around in it.
 We're in the sky.
-There is sky and there is ground and we're in between. is where we live.
-And sometimes some of us wing and when they do, their feet leave the ground, even for a second, they the rest of us with them.
-And we rise, and when we rise, and we notice that the sky has been around us all along.
-We have been into it.
-It has been this constant collision. and depravity.
+There is sky and there is ground and somewhere in between.
+That is we live.
+And sometimes some of us take and when they do, when feet leave the ground, even for a second, they pull the rest of us them.
+And when we rise, and we rise, and we notice that the sky has been around us all along.
+We have been walking into it.
+It has been constant collision. and depravity.
 And we and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we and we and we rise and we rise and we rise...